 Born with artistic talent, Mark went to school to study technical and scientific illustration and product design, and part of his training involved going to a medical school to stand on the opposite side of the dissection table with a drawing pad as woozy, green-faced medical students carved up cadavers.

-While his passion for training in and teaching the martial arts would eventually eclipse any thought he had of becoming a professional illustrator, the emphasis on detail and precision that defined the style of drawing he learned to do and the intimate, hands-on knowledge of human anatomy he gleaned from those experiences had a significant impact on the way he looks at and teaches technique.
+While his passion for training in and teaching the martial arts would eventually eclipse any thought he had of becoming a professional illustrator, the emphasis on detail and precision that defined the style of drawing he learned to do and the intimate, hands-on knowledge of human anatomy he gleaned from those experiences (and continues to expand upon) had a significant impact on the way he looks at and teaches technique.